Skip to Content

 - The Lehman College Art Gallery, located in a Marcel Breuer-designed space, the gallery brings important contemporary art exhibitions, accompanied by public programming, to audiences in the Bronx and the greater New York area.
 Each year thousands of visits are made by schoolchildren and their teachers to a range of education programs.
 The gallery’s innovative technology projects include web sites that promote Bronx public art, architecture, and history.

 - The APEX:This world-class sports and recreation complex hosts major athletic competitions as well as high school and college games and helps to promote community fitness

 - Lehman Stages: This performance/rehearsal facility includes four

 - Multimedia Center.
 This $16 million facility features a state-of-the-art recording and broadcast studio, audio and video control rooms, a newsroom, and an editing suite.

 Community Resources and Partnerships (Partial

-- Bronxnet: The station has provided career building experience to thousands of students since it began broadcasting from the campus of Lehman College in 1992.
-This award-winning not-for-profit community media center continues to serve the public with its local programming and is the first media center in the nation to broadcast on six cable channels.
+- Bronxnet: The station has provided career building experience to thousands of students and media production access for Bronx residents since it began broadcasting from the campus of Lehman College in 1992.
+This award winning not-for-profit community media center continues to serve the public with its local programming and is the first media center in the nation to broadcast on six cable channels.